-Simple, two-question survery accurately screens cancer patients for depressionSeptember 23rd, 2013 in Cancer /
+Simple, two-question survery accurately screens cancer patients for depressionSeptember 23, 2013 in Medicine & Health / Cancer

 Cancer patients can be accurately screened for major depression with a simple two-question survey, according to a study presented Sept.
 23 at the American Society for Radiation Oncology's 55th Annual Meeting.

 The two-question screening test proved to be as accurate as a longer nine-question screening test.

 The study was presented at plenary session by William Small, Jr., MD, FASTRO, chair of the Department of Radiation Oncology of Loyola University Medical Center.